-If the force vector lies in a planar cartesian frame reference (xy), all z-components in the equations (2.6)-(2.8) vanish, and the three direction angles reduce to one algebraic angle  measured from x-axis to the force.
-In that particular case, α=θ and β=90°-θ.
-(Figure 2.8b)
+If the force vector lies in a planar Cartesian frame reference (xy), all z-components in the equations (2.6)-(2.8) vanish, and the three direction angles reduce to one “algebraic angle”  measured from the x-axis to the force.
+In that case, α=θ and β=90°-θ.
+(See the xy graph in the figure above)

-Decomposition of a force
+Decomposition of a Force

-It is totally the inverse procedure of the resultant construction of forces.
-It consists in replacing a single force by two other forces for a two-dimensional case (2D) or by three other forces for a three-dimensional case (3D).
-Those new forces produced are known as components of the original force.
-The decomposition of a force occurs by projections of the vector along two (for 2D case) or three (for 3D case) predefined directions.
-Figure 2.8a shows the three scalar components of a force in the space; the planar components are depicted in Figure 2.8b.
+Decomposition is the inverse procedure of the resultant construction of forces.
+It consists of replacing a single force with two other forces for a “two-dimensional” case (2D) or by three other forces for a “three-dimensional” case (3D).
+These new forces are known as “components” of the original force.
+The decomposition of a force occurs by “projections” of the vector along two (for 2D case) or three (for 3D case) predefined directions.
+The graph to the left in the figure above shows the three scalar components of a force in the space; the planar components are depicted in the graph to the right above.

-Equilibrium of particles
+Equilibrium of Particles